 Corey ChowChef de Cuisine

 Corey Chow ascended to the role of chef de cuisine of Per Se in the summer of 2017.
-In his role, Corey oversees a collaborative and committed kitchen team and is responsible for developing all menus and exceeding guests’ expectations at the three Michelin-starred restaurant.
+In his role, Corey oversees a collaborative and committed kitchen team, and is responsible for developing the Tasting menus while also exceeding guests’ expectations at the three Michelin-starred restaurant.